 The deepwater oil sector is at a crossroads.
 Deepwater production (defined as oil produced in water depths of greater than 450 meters) has had a spectacular run over the past decade as major oil companies broadened their portfolios worldwide.
 Global investment has soared from $16 billion in 2003 to more than $70 billion in 2013, and production has more than doubled over the past ten years to almost 6 million barrels per day, or 7 percent of the world’s total oil supply.

 The major oil companies have seen deepwater as an attractive business that can deliver large volumes at high margins, more than offsetting its handicaps of tying up immense amounts of capital and technical challenges.
-They have doubled down, betting on deepwater across the globe: the average number of countries in which the supermajors participate in deepwater projects has increased from three to seven over the past decade.
+They have doubled down, betting on deepwater across the globe: the average number of countries in which the supermajors1 participate in deepwater projects has increased from three to seven over the past decade.

 In the past 12 months, however, deepwater has come under new scrutiny.
 Even before the recent drop in oil prices, many big oil companies have been coming under pressure from investors to rein in their capital investment.
-Deepwater projects, which typically cost billions of dollars and have been seeing sharp cost inflation in recent years, are being reviewed more critically, as onshore unconventional oil and other projects now appear to offer more capital efficiency.
+Deepwater projects, which typically cost billions of dollars2 and have been seeing sharp cost inflation in recent years, are being reviewed more critically, as onshore unconventional oil and other projects now appear to offer more capital efficiency.

 The heightened scrutiny is coming at a bad time for deepwater operations.
 Setting aside the inherent volatility of oil prices, a number of well-recognized trends are now in place that could seriously affect the value-creation potential of deepwater over the next decade compared to its historical performance.
 First, costs have been increasing rapidly, and project delays are recurrent.
 Not only are shortages endemic for certain types of equipment, but also supply-chain constraints in certain basins are causing steep cost inflation.
 Second, deepwater players know from experience that pushing the frontiers of exploration into more challenging geological areas at ever-greater depths further from shore slows development and incurs higher costs: rigs need to be hired for more days to drill each well and require more support vessels.

 Third, oil companies also know that government requirements across the major basins are increasing and these requirements will be determining factors in the financial prospects of future projects.
-While the precise nature of the government requirements varies in different basins—whether it be degrees of operatorship control, local content requirements, new environmental regulations, or the share of revenue taken by governments —they all tend to reduce margins.
+While the precise nature of the government requirements varies in different basins—whether it be degrees of operatorship control, local content requirements, new environmental regulations, or the share of revenue taken by governments3 —they all tend to reduce margins.

 The impact of these trends is substantial.
 The industry is already only too aware of the rise in project costs.
 What’s less well recognized is that as these trends come together and gain momentum, they challenge the way that companies conduct their deepwater business.
 As the industry has expanded rapidly over the past decade, it has by and large applied the same playbook across the world.
 The industry is continuing to adopt a global approach, with oil companies typically bidding on promising acreage in the key basins, and partnering with the leading oilfield services and equipment (OFSE) companies, often in global service contracts, to support them in development, following a standardized model regardless of where in the world the new project is located.